"Of all sad words of mouth or pen, the saddest are these: it might have been."

 An early storyline had George mention some "pesky aliens" that might have followed him to the Mega Man Universe.
 This was a plotline from the hand drawn comic that Dave intended to intergrate into the sprite comics about alien body snatchers replacing people, but it was simply never gotten to.
 The original idea in the hand drawn comic involved one character getting replaced, then the alien slowly Becoming the Mask.
 The other characters find out, but the one who was replaced was such a jerkass that no one cared.

-The sequence in The Order of the Stick where Roy wears the Girdle of Femininity/Masculinity was originally envisioned as Roy putting it on to engage in "girl talk" with Miko before discovering he couldn't remove it.
+The sequence where Roy wears the Girdle of Femininity/Masculinity was originally envisioned as Roy putting it on to engage in "girl talk" with Miko before discovering he couldn't remove it.
 However, as Rich Burlew wrote Miko, he discovered that her character didn't really mesh with "light romantic comedy", so the sequence became much more dramatic.

 Roy was also originally intended to be the party wizard, with Belkar being the warrior of the five-man group.
 Vaarsuvius only came into being because Rich needed someone to serve as the know-it-all character, and it would limit the jokes if Roy did that because he could hardly be his own straight man.